-Casper’s flagship all-foam mattress and the all-foam option from Walmart’s Allswell are both compelling options for mattress shoppers.
+Casper’s flagship all-foam mattress and the hybrid option from Walmart’s Allswell are both compelling options for mattress shoppers.
 Both contain memory foam and use materials of certified quality.
-The mattresses differ a bit in feel, which we will go over in this mattress comparison of Allswell vs. Casper.
+The mattresses differ a bit in feel, which we will go over in this Allswell Vs. Casper mattress comparison.

 - Both use CertiPUR-US certified foams, which means their materials are considered more eco-friendly than typical mattress materials.

 - Both have 100-night trials and have great customer service.

 Of course, we couldn’t write a mattress comparison without looking at the differences between two beds.
 Here’s how the Allswell and Casper differ:

 - Casper is 11″ tall, and Allswell is 10″ tall.

 - Casper has more of a balanced foam feel

 - Casper’s top layer is more responsive than that of Allswell.

 Firmness and Feel Differences